Strengthened second law for multi-dimensional systems coupled to multiple thermodynamic reservoirs: Proof of

 \section{Proof of \cref{prop:2}}

-First, note that for a uniform distribution over the states of the composite system, the entropy of every subsystem $i$ with $|X_i|$ states is $\ln |X_i|$.
+First, note that for a uniform distribution over the states of the multi-dimensional system, the entropy of every coordinate $i$ with $|X_i|$ states is $\ln |X_i|$.
 Furthermore, no matter what the unit structure is, one can create a process consistent with that structure that results in this uniform distribution as the final distribution.
-(Just choose the rate matrix of every subsystem $i$ to uniformly randomize $x_i$ by the end of the process.)
+(Just choose the rate matrix so that by the end of the process, for each coordinate $i$, $x_i$ has been uniformly randomized.)